YU-Zhejian/art_modern/Readme.md

 ### Supported CPUs?

-Only little endian is supported.
+Although this application should theoretically support both endianness, only little endian is tested.
+That is, if you're working on an Intel or AMD CPU, this application should work fine.

 ### How to split produced pair-end/mate-pair sequencing results to 2 files?